kmwang123/cme211-notes/lecture-5.md

 ## Space complexity

-* What additional storage will I need during execution of the algorithm?
+* What additional storage will I need during execution of the algorithm? (often doesn't include input and output)

 * Doesn't include the input or output data